NuruNabiyev/AdvancedNetworkProgramming/README.md

 own networking stack.

 ## Dependencies
-`sudo apt install cmake`

-`sudo apt-get update && sudo apt-get install build-essential`

-`sudo apt install libcap-dev iputils-arping`
+`sudo apt install cmake build-essential libcap-dev iputils-arping`

 ## Code
 Corresponding to the figure 3 in the accompanying assignment, here is a brief